wavemaker/docs/learn/on-premise/disaster-recovery/Dehydration-and-Rehydration.md

 - We can move all the data to Platform Instance(/wm-data dir or volume) so that backup will be easier.
 In that case, no need to take backups of any (volume/dir) in any of StudioWorkspace Instance / AppDeployment Instance.
 - Before applying the backup process do Hibernation and passivation for user and application containers, this can be done in either by executing a command from the command line or launchpad.

-### Passivate Containers in StudioWorkspace/AppDeployment instances
+### Passivate Containers in StudioWorkspace/AppDeployment Instances

 - To upgrade your operating system it is recommended to passivate the containers in StudioWorkspace/AppDeployment Instances
 - It can be done in two different ways